live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tirana air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Tirana air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 21 US AQI

 |Monday, Oct 3|